tag1consulting/goose/src/docs/goose-book/src/config/defaults.md

 The following defaults can be configured with a `usize` integer:
  - total users to start: `GooseDefault::Users`
- - users to start per second: `GooseDefault::HatchRate`
+ - how quickly to start all users: `GooseDefault::StartupTime`
  - how often to print running metrics: `GooseDefault::RunningMetrics`
  - number of seconds for test to run: `GooseDefault::RunTime`
  - log level: `GooseDefault::LogLevel`
+ - quiet: `GooseDefault::Quiet`
  - verbosity: `GooseDefault::Verbose`
  - maximum requests per second: `GooseDefault::ThrottleRequests`
  - number of Workers to expect: `GooseDefault::ExpectWorkers`